zeroclutch/vainglory-counter-data/README.md

 filters.apiKey = "Bearer YourAPIKey"; /*to get an API key, see above*/ restartSearch();
 ```
-To analyze some data, try the following commands in console
+To analyze some data, try the following commands in console:
 ```js
 getWeakestCounter('Alpha'); //Find the weakest matchup against Alpha getStrongestCounter('Rona'); //Find the best counter to Rona